Kids can be cruel.

 So how about you?
 Can you look at genetic and other liabilities and see how these can, even today, yield positive personal fruit?
 Can you thank God for the embarrassing moments, the shaming experiences that separated you from others?
 Can you even today gain strength from challenges that you’d gladly do without?
 With Messiah Yeshua’s help, I urge you to make the following words your words.
 We exclaim these words at our services, after completing a reading of the scroll of the Torah:

 Chazak, chazak v’nitchazek!
 Be strong, be strong and let us (intensively) be strengthened!

-In Part 4 of this series, I’ll discuss ways you can compensate for your limitations, things I have learned based on my experience as the Legally-Blind President.
+In part four of this series, I’ll discuss ways you can compensate for your limitations, things I have learned based on my experience as the Legally-Blind President.

 This is the third article in a six-part series.
 For the next installment, click here.